This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 For advice about the use of antibiotics in gastroenteritis, refer to Gastro-intestinal tract infections in chapter 5 of the formulary.

-Many of these products are cheap to buy and are readily available, along with advice, from pharmacies.
-Some self-care medicines are available in shops and supermarkets.
-Please click here for further information and a patient leaflet.
+Many diarrhoea products; for example, loperamide 2mg capsules and oral rehydration sachets are cheap to buy and are readily available OTC along with advice from pharmacies.
+Some self-care medicines are available from shops and supermarkets.
+Please click here for further information, exceptions, and a patient leaflet.